-Also, if you don't mind spending a little cash, these 35 popular holiday events are worth the price of admission, and are certain to bring a little extra joy to your Christmas season.
+Also, if you don't mind spending a little cash, there are many popular holiday events are worth the price of admission and are certain to bring a little extra joy to your Christmas season.

 Anheuser Busch celebrates Christmas each year by decorating the brewery complex near Soulard with thousands of lights.

 The Brewery Lights will kick off the holidays with a public lighting ceremony on November 22, 2019, at 5 p.m. and then will be open every Friday through Sunday until December 30, 2019.
 In addition, Brewery Lights is also open on December 23, December 26, and December 30, 2019.

 The brewery hosts free walking tours, along with free samples of AB products during Brewery Lights.

 Get in the holiday spirit at the annual Christmas Tree Lighting in Alton, then stick around to drive through the "Christmas Wonderland" of two and a half million lights they're hosting throughout December at Rock Springs Park.

 For the Tree Lighting Ceremony, though, everyone gathers at Lincoln-Douglas Square for caroling and the lighting of the community Christmas tree.
 Visitors can enjoy free cookies and hot chocolate, and free pictures with Santa.
 Christmas Wonderland is open nightly beginning the day after Thanksgiving until December 29, 2019.

 Celebrate the beginning of the holiday season in St. Peters with the annual tree lighting and Christmas celebration, hosted on the Friday of Thanksgiving.
-The event begins at City Hall at 6:30 p.m. and there will be musical performances, a visit from Santa, and plenty activities for the kids.
+The event begins at City Hall at 6:30 p.m. and there will be musical performances, a visit from Santa, and plenty of activities for the kids.

 There's plenty of free fun at the Amerin Missouri Holiday Festival of Lights in downtown St. Louis.
 Kiener Plaza is the place to be this year for the lighting of the downtown Christmas tree and light display.